Car Accident Lawyer Brisbane

 (a) What happened and who was at fault?
 We will need the registrations number of the “at fault” vehicle and the Queensland Police reference number.

 (b) When did it happen?

 (c) How bad your injury / injuries are?

 (e) Details of your work and/or work history?

-To make a compensation claim, the first step is for you to provide to our experienced car accident lawyers all the initial information that you can provide.
+To make a compensation claim, the first step is for you to provide to our expert car accident lawyers all the initial information that you can provide.
 This can include:

 1. Details of the ‘at fault’ vehicle;